-Built-in Copies all files from built-in camera memory to a memory of This option copies all the files in built-in camera memory.
-It used to copy a single file.
+Built-in Copies all files from built-in camera memory to a memory card.
+This option copies all the files in built-in camera memory.
+It cannot used to copy a single file.
 Card → Built-in Copies a single file on the memory card to camera built-in camera memory.
-Files are copied to the folder in built-in memory whose name has the largest serial number. • You cannot copy a group image (page 138).
-1 Use [◀] and [▶] to select the file you want to copy.
-2 Use [▲] and [▼] to select "Copy" and then press [SET].
+Files are copied to the folder in built-in memory whose name has the largest serial number.
+You cannot copy a CS or bracketing group image (page 133).
+1Use [◀] and [▶] to select the file you want to copy.
+2Use [▲] and [▼] to select "Copy" and then press [SET].